sirbebop2k/tradingStrategies/README.md

 -  Strengthen MACD strategy by scaling our positions with stength of MACD swing (on top of existing measure).
 Two approaches:
     -  Scale position linearly with MACD signal strength (which would be either MACD or change in MACD)
     -  Run regression between MACD signal strength and position return.
 With the beta between the two and the variance around this, I'll take positions according to the Kelly Criterion
+- Calculate win rates.
+I suspect I won't be happy with the results, but good to know.
 - Perhaps switch from REST to WebSockets to get more continuous data